 Water

 According to an Inuit Tapiriit Kanatami (ITK) report in Fall 2020, only 5 of the 51 communities in Nunangat had access to permanent, clean water supplies.
 41 of the 51 rely solely on trucked water, while another 5 have a combination of piped and trucked water access or piped and portable dispensing units.
 For those few that have piped water systems, existing systems are undersized and failing.
 In Nunavut, for example, 86.8% of water treatment facilities and 84.4% of water pump stations are reported to be in poor condition.
 The limited number of piped water distribution systems in Inuit Nunangat tend to be decades older than their intended lifespans, and the reliability of trucked water systems is often compromised by multiple factors, including blizzards and breakdowns.
 Boil water notices are constant.
-Where projects are funded or underway to improve the situation, they are being executed at high cost using for-profit companies.
+Further, according to the ITK report, buildings that rely on trucked water also have septic tanks that the family must be sure to manage the level in as well.

 These problems have persisted for decades.
 Solving them permanently is beyond the means of local and territorial governments and must compete with infrastructure projects across Canada for limited federal funds.